zeyang-shen/maggie/README.md

 <img src="https://github.com/zeyang-shen/maggie/blob/master/image/html_example.png" width="900" height="200">
 </p>

-Column 1: ranking of significant hits based on absolute value of -log10(p-value)
+Column 1: ranking based on absolute value of -log10(p-value)

-Column 2: motif names within the same cluster based on a high correlation among changes of their motif scores
+Column 2: merged motifs based on a high correlation among changes of their motif scores

-Column 3: PWM logo for the motif with lowest p-value in the cluster; the rest motifs usually look quite similar
+Column 3: PWM logo for the motif with lowest p-value

-Column 4: signed -log10(p-value) and its 90% confidence interval based on bootstrapping
+Column 4: signed -log10(p-value) and 90% confidence interval

-Column 5: number of sequences with mutations on a specific motif and its percentage in the total sequences
+Column 5: # and percentage of sequences with motif mutations

-Column 6: number of sequences with higher motif scores in the positive set and its fraction of Column 5
+Column 6: # sequences with higher motif scores in the positive set and its fraction of Column 5

-Column 7: number of sequences with higher motif scores in the negative set and its fraction of Column 5
+Column 7: # sequences with higher motif scores in the negative set and its fraction of Column 5

-Column 8: the median value of all the non-zero motif score differences
+Column 8: median value of non-zero motif score differences

-Column 9: the mean value of all the non-zero motif score differences
+Column 9: mean value of non-zero motif score differences

-Column 10: the distribution of all the non-zero motif score differences
+Column 10: distribution of non-zero motif score differences

 ## Contact